 Applied Track Model of Progress

-This outlines a general pattern for student progress through the Anthropology Department's Policy/Applied Track MA program.
-Also included are guidelines for creating the policy paper proposal.
+This outlines a general pattern for student progress through the Anthropology Department's Applied Track MA/MS program.
+Also included are guidelines for creating the applied thesis proposal.

 ||1.
 A grade below B- in one of the three cores will not satisfy the department requirements for degree completion and students must make arrangements with the instructor to revise coursework or submit additional work in order to meet the requirement.
 A grade lower than a B- in two graduate courses may be grounds for dismissal from the program following departmental review.